bizzehdee/blog/content/why-event-driven-systems-are-not-that-hard.md

 }
 ```

-Debugging = replay from the event log, no mystery black box.
+Debugging means you can replay from the event log, no mystery black box.

-# Summary (with .NET Focus)
+# Summary

-Event-driven systems **don’t have to be hard** when you leverage the right patterns and libraries:
+Event driven systems **don’t have to be hard** when you leverage the right patterns and libraries:

 * **MediatR**: simple in-process events, evolves to distributed.
 * **MassTransit / NServiceBus**: cross-service pub/sub with retries, DLQs, observability baked in.